Jamal Robinson: Doer, Visionary, Love

 Occupation: Entrepreneur and Owner of Desiar Eyewear, Founder and Chairman of Believe In The Dream, Inc.

 Alma Mater: IPFW (A.S.
 Business Management)

 Hometown: Fort Wayne, Indiana

 This month, we met with Jamal Robinson, Entrepreneur, Owner and Designer of hand-crafted, luxury brand eyewear, Desiar, and Founder and Chairman of Believe in A Dream, Inc, a non-profit providing mentorship and development of children in Northeast, Indiana.
-Truly inspired by Jamal’s energetic and tenacious approach to life, work and play, we here at Verge of Greatness had to ask him how he continues to innovate and push forward on his path to success – in all things life and work.
+Truly inspired by Jamal’s energetic and tenacious approach to life, work and play, we had to ask him how he continues to innovate and push forward on his path to success – in all things life and work.
 Here’s our interview with Jamal.

 Note: Because Jamal gave us so many juicy morsels of wisdom and insight; we had to split the article into two parts!
 Be sure to stay tuned for Part 2 where you will discover more about Jamal, his vision and his key advice for those following their dreams.

 Part 1: Be Inspired | An Interview with Jamal Robinson

 Jamal: The name came from ‘desire’.
 It started in my college dorm room, basically bedazzling sunglasses with Swarovski Crystals.
 I saw a video with R Kelly; he had diamond glasses.
 I couldn’t afford to buy them so I decided to make them myself.
 I bought a couple packs of crystals and started prototyping.
 I would wear them to nightclubs and people started commenting on them.
 They would take them off my head and take pictures with them.
 And that was really the start.